nmantia12/schmitz-portfolio/wiki.md

 **If you have the above installed, follow these steps to install the site locally:**

 1. Clone this repo into `www/domains` directory and `cd` into the new directory.
-1. In your code editor do a search and replace for `wp_base_install_gutenberg` and replace with a short name for the project, ie: `prosoco.com`, `12footbeard.com`.
+1. In your code editor do a search and replace for `schmitz_portfolio` and replace with a short name for the project, ie: `prosoco.com`, `12footbeard.com`.
 1. Copy the `.env.example` file and rename to `.env`, fill in database credentials.
 1. Copy the `.environments.json.example` file and rename to `.environments.json`, nothing needs to change in this file.
 This file is used for tooling tasks.
 1. Copy the `docker-compose.yml.example` file and rename to `docker-compose.yml`, nothing needs to change in this file.
 This file describes the virtual machine Docker will create.